nima-nourinejad/nima-nourinejad/README.md

 At Hive Helsinki, I tackled diverse challenges and honed my skills across various programming languages and technologies.

-I value the experience of senior developers.
-I am a good listener, eager to learn from others.
-I am a team player who values collaboration.
-I thrive in environments that encourage autonomy and initiative.
-I am excited to focus my skills in a professional setting.
-Ready to contribute and tackle new challenges.
+I value the guidance of senior developers.
+I listen closely.
+I learn eagerly.
+I thrive in a team.
+Collaboration inspires me.
+I grow through shared knowledge.

+At the same time, I am initiative-driven and thrive on tackling complex challenges.
+At Hive, this is the standard approach: you receive one challenge.
+And,  you must navigate it on your own.
+I enjoy getting immersed in learning and exploring various possibilities.
+I continually refine my approach until I discover the best solution.

 [**View My Resume**](https://nima-nourinejad.github.io/resume/)